wp-plugins/source-redirect-site/readme.txt

 Tested up to: 3.4
 Stable tag: 1.0.3

-Redirect your site content pages based on the specific Source Hardware Device, Browser type, Global region or state, User role or status plus also Specific Redirect and Bypassing.
+Redirect your Site Content Pages based on the specific Source Hardware Device, Browser Type, Global Region or States, User Roles or Status.

 == Description ==